pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

 (*Interested in her story?
 See*\ `Wikipedia <https://en.wikipedia.org/wiki/No%C3%ABl_Leslie,_Countess_of_Rothes>`__\ *!*)

-The string method ``contains`` checks for each of the values in the column ``Name`` if the string contains the word ``Countess`` and returns for each of the values ``True`` (``Countess`` is part of the name) of ``False`` (``Countess`` is notpart of the name).
+The string method :meth:`Series.str.contains` checks for each of the values in the column ``Name`` if the string contains the word ``Countess`` and returns for each of the values ``True`` (``Countess`` is part of the name) of ``False`` (``Countess`` is notpart of the name).
 This output can be used